Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 there’s other pieces of equipment that have longer, or shorter depreciation lives.

 So that pace of depreciation doesn’t change, per se.
-If you’re looking to see how we see demand, obviously
+If you’re looking to see how we see demand, obviously this

-this quarter in Q4 we felt very good about cloud demand across three services, but in particular with Azure.
+quarter in Q4 we felt very good about cloud demand across three services, but in particular with Azure.

 I feel confident in our ability to produce gross margin improvement across all those services.
 I feel confident

 in our ability to continue to make progress on our overall Commercial Cloud gross margin growth.
-And I am
+And I am encouraged

-really good about the team’s execution.
+about the team’s execution.

 HEATHER BELLINI, Goldman Sachs: Great, thank you.